-Jim is a church sower, public but unassuming, thinker, mentor, teacher, older brother in the faith, motivated by redemption, foe of tyrants, friend of the dispossessed, retired attorney, entrepreneur, private pilot, and so-so bass fisherman.
+Jim Wright is a church sower, public but unassuming, thinker, mentor, teacher, local church elder, motivated by redemption, foe of tyrants, friend of the dispossessed, retired international attorney, entrepreneur, former private pilot, and so-so bass fisherman.

-Marianne is a second grade teacher in a Title 1 public school, private but strong, heart, skilled counselor, knows deep intimacy with God, a comfort to others in the Lord, wise, motivated by mercy but has strong resolve, gardener, and has been a bridge to healing for many.
+Marianne is a retired public school teacher, private but strong, heart, skilled counselor, knows deep intimacy with God, a comfort to others in the Lord, wise, motivated by mercy but has strong resolve, gardener, and a bridge to healing for many.

 I agree – most people dont recognize narcissists for who they are because they are usually very charming & manipulative and sometimes charismatic as well – they are very dangerous as they have little or no conscience and recognize no power but power – i write about narcissists in my book “Jesus v. satan: The message of the Wilderness Temptations” – i see satan’s offer to Jesus to give him the world as the offer to power, control & ultimately that of narcissism – but of course Jesus puts the focus away from self and back on worshipping the Father.